 When you get comfortable with regulating your breath, breathing in and out for 4 or 6 seconds, you could then begin to think about breathing in feelings of positivity and breathing out any stress, anxiety or negativity.
 Eventually you'll find that fifteen minutes flies by and you may even want to try and introduce breathing in to your evening routine as well as morning.

-Remember, there is no such thing as a quick fixe!
+Remember, there is no such thing as a quick fix!
 However, don't see this as a negative!
-We all need time to adjust and settle in to a new habit or routine and just because some of us may find it impossible to sit down and breath the first time does not mean you will when you try again.
+We all need time to adjust and settle in to a new habit or routine and just because some of us may find it impossible to sit down and breathe the first time does not mean you will when you try again.
 If you do, that's fine but don't give up!
-It's taken Nat and I a long time to realise this and I know from experience that when you are feeling anxious, stressed, down in the dumps or just exhausted the last thing you may feel like doing is sitting down to breath.
+It's taken Nat and I a long time to realise this and I know from experience that when you are feeling anxious, stressed, down in the dumps or just exhausted the last thing you may feel like doing is sitting down to breathe.
 However once I stopped thinking about it as a chore or something I was forcing myself to do I began to see it as time out for myself to enjoy and be present, that's when I began to reap the benefits of feeling less anxious and more present.
 Taking time out to practice on the breath is not just about looking after yourself, it can support you to have the patience and energy to look after others and give them your undivided attention by being completely present.

 Your health matters and we are here to remind you that there are countless ways to help you feel more aligned, happy and thriving!
 One great way to begin your journey could be the breath!

-Nat and I are so excited and incredible inspired by everything we have been learning whilst studying yoga and nutrition.
+Nat and I are so excited and incredibly inspired by everything we have been learning whilst studying yoga and nutrition.
 In the next couple of months we will be taking on students and clients in the hope of spreading our mission even further!
 We will be offering a long list of services including health and wellness coaching, healthy pantry make overs, home cooking sessions, mindful eating and educational workshops, supper clubs, breath workshops to support and mange anxiety and stress and yoga classes to nourish the body and mind!
 If you are looking for support with your own health journey we would love to hear from you.
 You can get in touch through any of our social media channels or head to the contact page which can be found in the drop down the right hand side of this site!